ConceptaNjolima/MyTNTResources/Stretch topics/moreredux/moreredux.md

 * **Redux**, on the other hand, was introduced to maintain the application state.
 Each component having a state complicates maintaining a general application state, especially with the dependencies between components.
 Your typical app does a lot of state generating, processing, and transferring.
 * Redux lets us keep the state that persists through out the app in one place, the store, that can be accessed by every component.
 The state (of a compopnent) is accessible by only one component.

-There are four basic parts in Redux: Store, Actions, Reducer, and Connect.

 #### Three principles of Redux

 * Single source of truth - the global state of the application is saved in a single store.